 First, accept that you're feeling challenged, that you have your limitations.
-As a result, you may not have the energy or desire to follow all-or any-of the familiar traditions.
+As a result, you may not have the energy or the desire to follow all -- or any -- of the familiar traditions.
 You may not even wish to give them a try.

-Another possibility: Create a "memorial giving box" into which each person in the family places a carefully selected gift-either purchased or home-crafted-which will be given in memory of your loved one.
-Deliver the box to a patient who will be spending the holiday in the hospital, a young parent who is struggling with insufficient income, or a senior citizen who would be otherwise forgotten.
+Another possibility: create a "memorial giving box" to deliver to a patient who will be spending the holiday in the hospital, a young parent who is struggling with insufficient income, or a senior citizen who would be otherwise forgotten.
 Sometimes it isn't necessary to think beyond the bounds of your own family to find someone whose holiday would be lonely and unhappy without your thoughtful surprise.

-Throughout the entire holiday period, it may help to have an ongoing project that you'll later share.
-This could be the time to create-either by yourself or with others-a scrapbook of your loved one's life, record your memories on tape, or collect his or her favorite stories.
+Throughout the entire holiday period, it may help to have an ongoing project, which you'll later share.
+This could be the time to create -- either by yourself or with others -- a scrapbook of your loved one's life, record your memories on tape, or collect his or her favorite stories.

 And during this approach to the holiday, be aware of one of the most seductive pitfalls: trying to shop away your grief.
 Misdirected sorrow can be costly.
 After all the buying, the sadness will still be there when your wallet is empty.